adon-cloudcannon/landing-page-test/src/collections/lessons/bootstrap-to-a-client-editable-hugo-site/set-up.md

 ---
 In this tutorial, we'll take a polished Bootstrap theme, add some Hugo magic, and upload it to [CloudCannon](https://cloudcannon.com) for easy and intuitive visual editing.
 You can see the end result in the video below:

-{% bookshop "markdown/vimeo" video:"https://player.vimeo.com/video/689852104" autoplay:true extend:true border:true %}
+{% bookshop "markdown/vimeo" video:"https://player.vimeo.com/video/689852104" autoplay:true extend:false border:true %}

 The template we’ll convert is called [Megakit](https://github.com/themefisher/Megakit-Bootstrap-Agency-Template) ([see demo here](https://demo.themefisher.com/megakit/)).
 It’s a business-style template with drop-down navigation, blog, a wide range of components and a crisp, clean design.